 The box office opened at 9:30 and I got a ticket for the 10:00 English-speaking tour.
 Keep in mind that there is only ONE English-speaking tour each day.

-I decided to also get a ticket for Grotte de Combarelles.
+I decided to also get a ticket for Grotte de Combarelles at the same time.
 The cost for each tour: 10 €.

 Font de Gaume